gtworek/PSBits/Misc/README.md

 1. OpenVPNDecrypt - reads and decrypts passwords stored by OpenVPN GUI
 1. RDGDecrypt - PowerShell one-liner decrypting passwords stored in RDG files used by RDCMan
 1. Set-ProcessCritical - simple script allowing you to mark processes as "Critical" which makes the OS crash if you terminate them.
 Save your data first!
 You have been warned.
 See also comments inside the ps1 file.
+1. Write-CveEvent - uses Windows API to write special type of the event related to detected attacks.